WillBrubaker/awesome-surveys/README.txt

 == Changelog ==
+= v2.0.6 =
+1. implement/change escaping function used when echoing values into survey builder form
+2. fire the auth method update action prior to the 'responses saved' action

 = v2.0.5 =
 1. Don't process survey response if survey is not published
 2. Don't save post meta "existing_elements" if json_decode of same fails